singleron-RD/Dna-seq_Analysis/docs/quick_start.md

 ```
 `--config_path` Required.
 The position where the config.yaml is located.Check [multi_wgs.md](./multi_wgs.md) for how to write the config.yaml .

 `--whether_split` Required.
-Whether to split the original sequence according to the index.Please refer to the [index.fasta](../test_data/file/index.fa) file for this index format.
+Whether to split the original sequence according to the index.Please refer to the [index.fasta](../test_data/file/index.fa) file for this index format,all sequences used can be found in [barcode-ADT.fasta](../assets/barcode-ADT.fasta).

 `--species` Required.
 Ensembl species name.